crosscode-nl/snowflake/README.md

 | 11   | ~488 ns/op   | 2M    |
 | 16   | ~15613 ns/op | 64K   |

+**WARNING: The influxdata/snowflake drift implementation has a bug that can cause collisions, as it does not have a limit on the amount of drift.
+We mitigate this by providing a maximum drift and wait that amount of time on generator creations to prevent ID collisions on a restart of the application.**

 **BUG: The influxdata/snowflake implementation has a bug with the CAS loop, which potentially could cause a larger drift than necessary.
 It is very unlikely to experience this bug though.**